The U.S. Census—Giving Everyone an Equal Vote

 - Historically low turnout rates

 The city’s immigrants, minorities, and low-income individuals have the highest risk of being undercounted.
 However, these are the groups that stand to suffer most due to the potential loss of resources.
 In an effort to obtain a more accurate census count, the city approved a $40 million, multi-pronged initiative.
-The majority of that funding, $23 million, will go to community-based organizing and outreach, making it the largest such investment by any city in the nation.4
+The majority of that funding, $23 million, was allocated to community-based organizing and outreach, making it the largest such investment by any city in the nation.4

 The Complete Count Fund, a joint project of NYC Census 2020, the New York City Council, and the City University of New York, selected 150 community-based organizations to receive “get out the count” funding.
 These organizations serve 245 neighborhoods across the five boroughs, in 80 languages.